horsecz/MTA-SA-StarGate-gamemode/stargate_gate/TBD.md

 # To be done

+Test:
+- Creation of stargate pegasus and universe model(s)

 Medium priority (needed but can be skipped for now):
 - Teleport element rotation (currently incorrect sometimes)
 - (Better) collisions for stargate iris